twinkledhanak/MotionTune/README.md

    - **Raw** — the exact recorded MIDI curves, played back as-is.
    - **Piano** — an AI-quantized melody, synthesized with a piano timbre.
    - **Violin** — the same quantized melody, synthesized with a violin timbre.
-5. **Export** — Save the quantized melody as a WAV file and share it anywhere (Files, AirDrop, Messages, etc.).

 ### The gesture vocabulary